jessstringham/blog/2019-03-17-style-transfer.md

 My laptop was pretty slow at generating the images, so I used a GPU in [Colaboratory](https://colab.research.google.com).

 ### Other posts

-There are a few other folks who have looked into ways to make this work better.

  - One more time, the [provided Keras example](https://github.com/keras-team/keras/blob/fcf2ed7831185a282895dda193217c2a97e1e41d/examples/neural_style_transfer.py)